weirui88888/anyphoto/README.md

 anyphoto init
 ```

+More configuration items can be viewed at [configuration](https://www.anyphoto.space/configuration). (due to time and energy issues, the document is being continuously improved)

 ### Generate

 After executing this command, a picture will be generated based on the configuration file generated and modified in the previous step.